reductstore/reductstore_agent/README.md

 This agent is fully configurable via YAML and designed to solve storage, bandwidth, and workflow limitations commonly found in field robotics.
 It streams data to ReductStore in near real-time with optional compression, splitting, dynamic labeling, and per-pipeline controls.

+## System Requirements

+To use this agent, you must have a running instance of ReductStore.
+You can start a local instance using Docker or install it via Snap or from binaries.
+Refer to the official guide for setup instructions: [ReductStore Getting Started Guide](https://www.reduct.store/docs/getting-started)

 ## Motivation

 * **Limited onboard storage**: Avoid large rosbag files by streaming directly into a FIFO-managed object store.